thanhtruc1920/Credit_Transaction/README.md

 - Check for NULL values
 - Number of Users by Age Group
 - Number of Users by Credit Score Group

-- Split the Error Column
+- Error Column
+Replaced blank values with "No Error".
+Split rows containing multiple errors into separate rows base on "id" column from the transaction_data table.